maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/apps.rst

 ----
 `Inventory > Application`

-Apps are it all services with is a business responsibility, normally it is an application made by the developer and deploys.
+Applications are a program or group of programs designed for business responsibility.

-Some fields:
+Apps fields:

 ============ =============================================================================================================================
-Field        Functional
+Field        Description
 ============ =============================================================================================================================
-Name         Hostname, accept duplicate hostname per team, but the inveotry will warning about this.
+Name         Hostname
 Environment  Production | Development | Stage
-Language
+Language     What language this application was made.
 Cluster mode
 ============ =============================================================================================================================